IIP-Design/iip-static-assets/Commons/HelpPage.md

 ### What are upcoming features or updates for the Content Commons?

-We are working on adding additional content types and updates to the platform.
-Future enhancements throughout 2021 will include additional features like user profiles, email notifications, enhanced analytics, improved search capabilities, and more.
+We are working on adding new content types and updates to the platform.
+Future enhancements throughout 2022 will include additional features like user profiles, enhanced analytics, improved search capabilities, and more.

 To contact us about adding additional features or for more information on updates, send an email to [gpadigitalhelp@state.gov](mailto:gpadigitalhelp@state.gov) or submit a feedback on the Content Commons website.